NomicFoundation/hardhat/docs/hardhat-network/guides/mainnet-forking.md

 When using Infura without the archival add-on, you will only have access to the state of the blockchain from recent blocks.
 To avoid this problem, you can use either a local archive node or a service that provides archival data, like [Alchemy].

+### "Error HH109: Network connection timed-out.
+Please check your internet connection and networks config"

+Either the archival node provider you are using is down, or it's very possible that your internet connection is blocking the connection.
+For example, your VPN or your internet provider is limiting your connection to the archival node provider.
+Try picking a different WiFi network, changing VPNs, or switching ISPs.

 [alchemy]: https://alchemyapi.io/